squidfunk/mkdocs-material/docs/reference/data-tables.md

 ### Sortable tables

-If you want to make data tables sortable, you can add [tablesort][5] via [additional JavaScript][2], which is natively integrated with Material for MkDocs and will also work with [instant loading][6]:
+If you want to make data tables sortable, you can add [tablesort][5], which is natively integrated with Material for MkDocs and will also work with [instant loading][6] via [additional JavaScript][2]:

 === "docs/javascripts/tables.js"